The best braids for trout fishing on ultralight spinning tackle

-It really is an exceptional line for spin fishing and it my preferred type of braid on ultralight spinning reels.
-That is because in close to twenty years of spin fishing I never had a wind knot when using fireline, I can not say that about any other braid.
+My favorite brand of gelspun braid is Berkley fireline.
+In over twenty years of spin fishing I have never had a wind knot when using fireline, I cannot say that about any other braid.
 I have also been entirely free of line twist despite never using a swivel.

-Despite being spinner friendly, it is still a braid so it casts very well.
-It is a high-performance line that glides off the spool like a rocket.
+Fireline casts as well as any braid, it glides off the spool like a rocket.
 New anglers and some old-timers more accustomed to slower casting spinning reels can be caught off guard by line velocity during the cast.
-Casting requires finesse, a short smooth flick and fireline will glide off the spool.
-With practice, casting braid will be no problem.
-In nearly twenty years of spinning,
+Casting does require some finesse, a short smooth flick but with practice, casting braid will become second nature.

 Freshly spooled yellow fireline

+Tying knots in fireline is also more difficult.
 While Fireline might cast like nylon, its knot strength more resembles braid.
-So take care when tying knots.
+So, take care when tying knots.
 When tying a knot in braid complete more rotations to achieve the same knot strength.

 Many trout fishermen still fish with nylon or other monofilaments.
 So how do the two lines compare?